-ng meat, only means that sometime some humans started to eat meat, and it became a well-established tradition.
+That people are eating meat, only means that sometime some humans started to eat meat, and it became a well-established tradition.

 In no way, does a well-established tradition in any way create a moral justification for a behavior.
+My point is that a well-established tradition of an unethical behavior does not justify an unethical behavior.

-There are 2 separate moral issues that you discuss:
+separate moral issues that you discuss:

 1. Killing for survival; 2.
 Killing despite the complete lack of any necessity.